-The 2018 Gas Supply, Transmission, Distribution and Gaseous Fuels IRC Skills Forecast will be submitted to the AISC for its consideration and approval.
-Work approved by the AISC will become part of the overall National Schedule across all IRCs in the National Training System.
+The 2018 Gas Supply, Transmission, Distribution and Gaseous Fuels IRC Skills Forecast is submitted to the AISC for its consideration and approval.
+Work approved by the AISC becomes part of the overall National Schedule across all IRCs in the National Training System.
 More detail about AISC commissioned Training Package activity is available on the AIS Projects page.

 Downloads / Links

 M 0417 903 566